--To enhance the development and expansion of businesses and jobs that significantly benefit rural areas.

--To provide financing alternatives for new or expanding businesses, or community facilities that have an economically productive or socially desirable purpose.

--To position the RLF to adapt to varying economic, technological and competitive conditions.

--To leverage owner equity and other financing sources.

--To maintain a diversified portfolio of investments in the RLF which will limit the overall risk to the fund.
+- -To enhance the development and expansion of businesses and jobs, significantly benefiting rural areas. - -To provide financing alternatives for new or expanding businesses, or community facilities with an economically productive or socially desirable purpose. - -To position the RLF to adapt to varying economic, technological and competitive conditions. - -To leverage owner equity and other financing sources. - -Maintain a diversified portfolio of investments in the RLF, which will limit the fund's overall risk.